FEMA Lies, SCOTUS Returns, Harris and 60 Minutes

 Subscribe: Apple Podcasts | Spotify | Castbox | PocketCasts | Overcast

-Topics Mike and George Cover Include:
+Topics Mike and Rebecca Cover Include:

 The Politics Guys on Facebook | X